(c) 2024 PillSync.com

 12.3 Pharmacokinetics

-Similar pharmacokinetics were observed in ulcerative colitis and Crohn's disease patients administered 300 mg ENTYVIO as a 30 minute intravenous infusion on Weeks 0 and 2, followed by 300 mg ENTYVIO every eight weeks starting from Week 6 (Table 3).
+Similar pharmacokinetics were observed in ulcerative colitis and Crohn's disease patients administered 300 mg ENTYVIO as a 30-minute intravenous infusion on Weeks 0, 2, and 6, and then every eight weeks up to Week 52 (Table 3).

 Table 3.
 Mean ± SD Vedolizumab Concentrations in PatientsData from patients in UC Trials I and II and CD Trials I and III with pharmacokinetic data available; data from patients with anti-vedolizumab antibody were excluded. with Ulcerative Colitis and Crohn's Disease